Leodom01/XM_40020-WedDataProcessingSystems/README.md

   cd /sharedFolder
   python3 interactiveDemo.py
 ```
-The scripts uses by default input and output file: task_data/example_input.txt and task_data/example_output.txt .
+The scripts use by default input and output file: task_data/example_input.txt and task_data/example_output.txt .
 In case you want to use different input and output files you can run:
 ```bash
   # Within the container